spatie/vue-table-component/README.md

 The component can fetch data in an asynchronous manner.
 The most common use case for this is fetching data from a server.

 To use the feature you should pass a function to the `data` prop.
-The function will receive an object with `filters`, `sort` and `page`.
+The function will receive an object with `filter`, `sort` and `page`.
 You can use these parameters to fetch the right data.
-The function should return an object with there properties:
+The function should return an object with the following properties:

 - `data`: (required) the data that should be displayed in the table.
 - `pagination`: (optional) this should be an object with keys `currentPage` and `totalPages`.
 If `totalPages` is higher than 1 pagination links will be displayed.